City trip Culture Europe Featured The Netherlands

 So dear friends: this was my top thirteen of the most unusual museums in Amsterdam.
 Good for a solid weekend I think.
 Have I forgotten some interesting entries?
 Don’t agree with my list?
 Do you have venues to add?
 Let me know in the comments below.

 Looking for alternative destinations near Amsterdam?
-Then read all about Haarlem, Laren and Hilversum, or about nearby Flevoland.
+Then read all about Haarlem and Hilversum, the Castles & Gardens region or nearby Flevoland.
 Want to go on holiday elsewhere in the Netherlands?
-Read my posts on South Limburg or the Wadden Islands.
+Read my posts on Noordwijk, North Brabant, Friesland Schouwen-Duiveland, Eindhoven, Utrecht, the Wadden Islands and South-Limburg.

 You Might Also Like